semaphoreci/docs/docs/essentials/pipeline-queues.md

           - make deploy
 ```

-In this example, if the pipeline is triggered by a push to the master branch it
+In this example, if the pipeline is triggered by a push to the master branch, it
 will be assigned to the queue called `Production`.
-This queue is defined in the
+This queue is defined within the
-scope of the organization and it can be shared with other projects.
+scope of the organization and can be shared with other projects.

-With that queue configuration, we will achieve that only one production deployment
+With this queue configuration, only one production deployment
-is possible at any given time in the whole organization.
+is possible at any given time for the whole organization.

-On the other hand, if the pipeline is triggered by any git tag it will be
+If the pipeline is triggered by a git tag, however, it will be
-assigned to the queue called `Image build queue` specific to that project.
+assigned to the queue called `Image build queue`, which is specific to that project.

-That should ensure that images are built and pushed in chronological order.
+This should ensure that images are built and pushed in chronological order.

-The third configuration has a "catch-all" condition and it is applied if none of
+The third configuration has a "catch-all" condition that is applied if none of
 the conditions from the previous configurations is true.

-That is the case for all pipelines triggered by a push to any non-master branch
+This is the case for all pipelines triggered by a push to any non-master branch
-or any pull request so those pipelines will run in parallel.
+or any pull request, and it means that those pipelines will be run in parallel.

 ## See also